-The theoretical aspect involves reviewing the information provided on this page and in the Cryogenics Presentation, followed by completion of a written test, which can be downloaded here.
-It should be completed and returned to the Health & Safety Officer (John Horsler) via e-mail or pigeonholes, for assessment.
+The theoretical aspect involves reviewing the information provided on this page and in the Moodle course on cryogenics, followed by completion of the quiz within the course.
 A 90% pass mark is required.

 The practical aspect involves training to ensure that you follow the correct procedures when filling dewars, or other types of vessels.
 You must demonstrate your competence following training.
 The local trainers are:

-(Physics - Tom Orton; MAS - Steve York ; Millburn House - Dr A Howes).
+(Physics - Tom Orton; MAS - Steve York ; Millburn House - Dr Andy Howes).

 Trained competent persons are added to the list of permitted users.
 This is maintained by Health & Safety Officer and posted on the wall near the filling point in the workshop lobby.
 If you are not on the register then contact the person named on the register for demonstration and training.